nystudio107/craft-seomatic/buildchain/README.md

 ## Overview

-The buildchain builds & bundles all of the `seomatic` TypeScript/JavaScript code along with CSS and any other static resources via Vite via a Docker container.
+The buildchain builds & bundles all of the `seomatic` TypeScript/JavaScript code, Vue components, CSS, and any other static resources via Vite via a Docker container.

 Source files: